Qzhang018/Q_Learn_as_PhD/README.md

 # General Information

-This is a private repository used to store my learning materials and record my self-learning process.
-It was created on January 4, 2026.
+This repository serves as a storage for my learning materials and a record of my learning journey.
+It was created on January 4, 2026, and functions as a map of my knowledge.

-When I first joined the Economics section at RUG, I asked my advisors, Pim and Zsombor, what I should learn.
-After months of independent research, I realized that asking "what to learn" in a vacuum wasn't the right approach.
-Now, my learning philosophy is simple: when I get stuck during my research due to a knowledge gap, I first locate the missing concept within my overall knowledge map, and then I find the right resource to learn it.
+When I first joined the Economics section at the University of Groningen (RUG), I asked my advisors, Pim and Zsombor, what I should learn.
+After months of independent research, I realized that asking "what to learn" in a vacuum was not the right approach.
+My learning philosophy has since evolved into something simple: whenever I encounter a knowledge gap that hinders my research, I first locate the missing concept within my overall knowledge map and then find the right resource to address it.

-I treat the sources in this repository strictly as tools—learning them only when I need them, and applying them immediately afterward.
-Whenever I complete or read a source, I leave a brief comment.
+I treat the sources in this repository strictly as tools—learning from them only when necessary and applying the knowledge immediately afterward.
+Whenever I complete or read a source, I leave a brief comment for future reference.

+The categorization is based on my subjective perspective.
+These fields are vast, having developed over decades, and each could warrant a bachelor’s or even a master’s degree.
+Even someone aspiring to become a polymath would need a lifetime to master all the knowledge listed in the following fields—only to end up, as I jokingly put it, as a "human bookshelf."
+Keep this in mind if you happen to read this far.
+Also, please forgive me for not being overly meticulous about the history of science or disciplinary conventions.
+If you have any comments or suggestions, feel free to email me at: chientsechang@gmail.com.

+***Due to copyright considerations, the digital version of the books is not provided here.***

 ## Table of Contents
 - [1 Mathematics](#1-mathematics)